Chinese Beef and Broccoli (Classic Stir Fry Favorite)

 Pro Tips for Chinese Beef and Broccoli

-Temperature Management: Ensure wok is smoking hot before stir-frying to achieve a proper sear and prevent steaming.
+Temperature Management: Ensure the wok is smoking hot before starting to achieve a proper sear on the beef.

-Texture Enhancement: Use cornstarch in the marinade to create a velvety texture on the beef, locking in juices.
+Texture Enhancement: Use cornstarch in the marinade to create a velvety texture on the beef.

-Make-Ahead Strategies: Marinate beef up to a day in advance, and pre-blanch broccoli, storing them separately in airtight containers.
+Make-Ahead Strategies: Prep and marinate beef and vegetables in advance, storing them separately in airtight containers for up to a day.

-Restaurant-Quality Finishing Touches: Garnish with toasted sesame seeds or sliced green onions for an elevated presentation.
+Restaurant-Quality Finishing Touches: Garnish with sesame seeds and sliced green onions for added flavor and presentation.

 Troubleshooting Common Issues